 So when we get computers and robots in the 70s, the tendency is to move in the opposite direction, towards humanising them.
 It starts with BOSS, the clearly loopy computer villain in The Green Death.
 It sings, it quotes Nietzsche, it speaks with a purring smarm.
 It even cracks a few jokes.
 Compare it to the humourless box which was WOTAN, the similarly maniacal computer in The War Machines.
 Times have changed.

 In Robot, the robot is anything but emotionless.
-It pines for its creator, Professor Kettlewell (Edward Burnham, a contender for owner of the most outrageous hair-do in all Who, a highly contested category).
+It pines for its creator, Professor Kettlewell (Edward Burnham, a candidate for owner of the most outrageous hair-do in all Who, a highly contested category).
 It wails when it inadvertently kills Kettlewell (funnily enough, the hair – wild, white puffballs at either side of the head – brings to mind Astroboy’s many named mentor).
 It has moments of compassion and of anger.
 It’s on an emotional rollercoaster.
 And no-one really treats it like a robot.
 When Winters and offsider Jellicoe (Alec Linstead) have to give it a tune up in Part Two, it’s conducted like surgery, not an overhaul.
 Kettlewell dotes on it like a child.
 “Yes, I think you could say it was human”, concedes the Doctor, unconvincingly at story’s end.
 Turns out everyone in this story is the sort of person who gives motor cars pet names (Especially, the Doctor who actually has given his car a pet name and drives it around through proceedings).

 You could argue that it’s hard to criticise Robot for giving us a robot with feelings, because this is the whole point of the story.
 Sure, let’s not spoil the fun.
 But both Robot and The Green Death are the products of a production team that thinks the idea of a machine which adopts human characteristics is feasible, at least in science-fiction terms.
 (They’re working not that many years distant from 2001: A Space Odyssey I suppose.)